 The tax treatment of travel and subsistence expenses can be surprisingly complicated.

-The starting point is that employees are entitled to tax free payments for a business journey.
-The employer can either pay the employee tax free for the cost incurred or the employee can claim for tax relief on any shortfall through their tax return.
+The starting point is that employees are entitled to tax-free payments for a business journey.
+The employer can either pay the employee tax-free for the cost incurred or the employee can claim for tax relief on any shortfall through their tax return.

 The fact that an employee may have made a saving is irrelevant.
 So if the employee normally drives 10 miles from home to the office but is then required to drive 50 miles from home to a business client, the full 50 miles are claimable, not just the excess 40 miles.
 The rate of approved mileage allowances by HMRC for employees using their own cars for business travel is 45p per mile for the first 10,000 miles per year and 25p per mile thereafter.
 It should be noted that this rate includes a certain amount for fuel on which VAT can be reclaimed by the employer when backed with appropriate records.

-Qualifying travelling expenses
+Qualifying traveling expenses

 The subsistence costs such as meals and accommodation in connection with this travel are also allowable.
-Car parking, toll fees and congestion charges are also allowable.
+Car parking, toll fees, and congestion charges are also allowable.

-The fact that an employee may divert for a private purpose such as to do some shopping on the way home does not prevent it being a business journey if the primary purpose was business.
+The fact that an employee may divert for a private purpose such as to do some shopping on the way home does not prevent it from being a business journey if the primary purpose was business.

 Use of Home as Office

 Aside from making claims for use of home or office.
 If the employee’s home can be classified as a permanent workplace.
 On the facts then journeys to the head office should qualify as business journeys.

 Employers should keep records in support of all business travel and subsistence payments.
 Where possible try to get dispensations for the number of expenses paid agreed with HMRC.